ucdavis/hpccf-docs/docs/admin/backups-users.md

 Anyone in the PI group can initiate a restore, however, you will only be able to restore files you had read access to at the time the file was backed up.
 This means that files/directories with permissions that prevent PI access on disk also prevent PI restore.
+If you, as a PI, run into this situation, please contact HPC@UCD support by emailing `hpc-help@ucdavis.edu` with the following information, and we can restore the files for you.

+-   The cluster.
+-   The full path to the files/directories you need restored.
+-   The full path to the place you would like them restored to.

 ### How do I make changes to my snapshots or monitoring designee list?

-Changes can be made by emailing hpc-help@ucdavis.edu.
+Changes can be made by emailing `hpc-help@ucdavis.edu`.

 ## How to restore files or directories